All guides

 Correlation analysis

 Conduct correlation analysis to identify relationships between continuous variables.
 Determine whether changes in one variable are associated with changes in another variable and the strength of these relationships.
-Correlation analysis is fairly easier to do compared to other more advanced methods.

 T-test